rotexsoft/file-renderer/README.md

 to understand the principles behind properly escaping data.

 Escaping is possible in four contexts:
-* **Html Body:** this type of escaping should be used for view data variables which may contain html markup.
+* **Html:** this type of escaping should be used for view data variables which may contain html markup.
 For example:

 `./views/view-with-escapable-html.php`